Edited by Edward B. Barbier and Suthawan Sathirathai

 Chapter 8: The Effects of Mangrove Loss on the Labor Allocation of Households

-Edward B. Barbier and Mark Cox INTRODUCTION Since the early 1960s the agricultural economics literature has been investigating the contribution of off-farm employment to farming households’ total income (see Huffman 1991; Lass et al. 1991 for reviews).
+8. The effects of mangrove loss on the labor allocation of households Edward B. Barbier and Mark Cox INTRODUCTION Since the early 1960s the agricultural economics literature has been investigating the contribution of off-farm employment to farming households’ total income (see Huffman 1991; Lass et al. 1991 for reviews).
 In more recent years, similar frameworks have been applied to developing countries, where the need to supplement income from farming in low agricultural productivity areas is of paramount importance (Abdulai and Delgado 1999).
 The focus of this chapter is on the labor allocation decisions of rural households in coastal areas of Thailand whose economic livelihoods have traditionally depended on the surrounding mangrove ecosystems.
 In this application few households are involved in agriculture per se and therefore the term ‘off-farm employment’ is replaced by ‘outside employment’.
 Furthermore, the term ‘on-farm employment’ is used more loosely to represent any household production or incomeearning activity that is dependent on mangroves.
 In this case, mangrovedependent activities could consist of either direct or indirect use of mangrove resources (Barbier 1994).
 For example, direct use of resources from a mangrove forest may include wood collection, for fuelwood, charcoal production and other wood products, and harvesting of fish and shellfish in mangrove swamps.
 The household may also harvest fish from a coastal fishery, which is indirectly dependent on the mangroves as a breeding nursery habitat (Barbier and Strand 1998).
-The trend in farming households worldwide towards outside employment exposes them not only to fluctuations in the agricultural sector but also to changes in the wider economic climate.
-In developing countries...
+The trend in farming households worldwide towards outside employment exposes them not only to fluctuations in the agricultural sector...

 You are not authenticated to view the full text of this chapter or article.